playmint/ds/contracts/src/maps/tutorial-room-5/README.md

 ## Finding all counter buildings within a 2 tile radius

-To make this easier we can use the following helper functions which can be pasted at the end of `CounterHQ.js`
+The raw tile coordinates need decoding a bit to calculate distances between them.
+To make this easier we can use the following helper functions, which can be pasted at the end of `CounterHQ.js`

 ```js
 function distance(signedHexCoordsA, signedHexCoordsB) {